UnitedPlanet/intrexx-sample-oauth2-oidc-login-module/README.md

 ## Requirements

-- At least Intrexx 10.1
+- At least Intrexx 10.1.
+- Beginning with Intrexx 11.4.0 there is a new OAuth2 login configuration dialog in the portal manager (User managenment -> Configuration).
+This is the preferred way to define the required configuration instead of editing the configuration files as described below.

 ## Configuration